cogentcore/core/docs/content/toolbar.md

 ## Overflow

-When you add more items to a toolbar than can fit on the screen, it places them in an overflow menu:
+When you add more items to a toolbar than can fit on the screen, it places them in an overflow [[menu]]:

 ```Go
 tb := core.NewToolbar(b)